antonvsdata/wranglr/README.md

 #### How can I try Wranglr?

+**NOTE:** The current version of Wranglr is incompatible with newer versions of Shiny.
+This will hopefully get fixed soon!

 Even though Wranglr is a web app, you can run it locally from your machine if you install all the required packages (will be updated later).
 To download Wranglr, run the command:

 ```